 We use Camp doc for our registration and health forms.
 You should receive an automated email indicating your child’s registration has been completed.
 You will also receive emails from the Camp Doc program indicating your balance due, confirming any payments made and periodic emails reminding you to complete any unfinished forms before the deadline.
 Please make sure to sign up with an email address you check regularly.
 This will be our main method of communication.

 If you have any questions about registration or whether or not we received your information, please contact the Kamp Registrar, Erin Springer at 248-770-2999 or firstname.lastname@example.org

 Where can I get the health history form?

-The health history forms are now electronic and is completed through the registration portal.
-The health history form is to be completed by June 15, 2018.
-However you can go back into your account at anytime on or before July 9, 2018 and edit the health information.
-You can update information or add in new medications until that time.
-After this time the forms will be locked so that our health staff can review all the forms prior to camp.
+The health history forms are now electronic and are completed through the registration portal.
+The health history form is to be completed by July 1, 2019.
+If you complete the Health Profile before the July 1, 2019 deadline you can always go back into your health profile anytime before the deadline and add in new medications or update health history information.
+At Midnight on July 1, 2019 the forms will be locked so that our health staff can review all the forms prior to camp.
 We do not require a physicians signature, school physical form, or immunization records.

 Who can register for the Ropes Course and What does it cost?

 The ropes course is a high ropes challenge course that is run by the trained Camp Michawana staff.
 The ropes course is available ONLY for campers entering 6th-9th grade.
 Please indicate on the online registration form whether your camper would like to do the ropes course.
 Also make sure the additional $37 ropes course fee is added to your registration fee.

 The Kamp theme for 2019 is “Fruit of the Spirit” and our theme verse is Galatians 5:22-23 2:8 “But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law”

 Who May Attend Kamp?